gitrdm/gokando/docs/README.md

 ### main

-Package main demonstrates a parallel N-Queens solver using the FD solver and GoKando's parallel execution framework.
+Package main demonstrates a parallel N-Queens solver using the FD solver and gokanlogic's parallel execution framework.

 This example is written in a literate, explanatory style so you can see how the FD solver and the parallel execution framework work together.